What You Need to Know About Carmel, Indiana

 Today, several annual events and festivals are held in the district.
 Carmel Artomobilia, an annual celebration of automobile ingenuity and craftsmanship, has become the local area’s premier auto display that incorporates the local art galleries and artists into its program.
 John Leonard, co-founder of Artomobilia, and his team continue to raise the bar each year while putting Carmel, Indiana, on the map for auto enthusiasts from all over the nation.

-Here are some of the cars you can see a the annual event
+Here are some of the cars that have been exhibited at the annual event

 Carmel Monthly magazines has been sponsoring this wonderful event for the last five years.
 Learn more about the history of Artomobilia in Carmel since 2015.

 Carmel City Councilman Jeff Worrell, a past chair of CarmelFest and long-time committee member, is also a member of the Rotary Club of Carmel.
 The club puts on the annual Fourth of July extravaganza in collaboration with the City and its street and safety departments.
 Worrell has seen the festival go from a local happening to a major regional attraction over the last two decades.